RomanBoegli/godbbench/README.md

 ````

 The iteration count in this command is set on `1'000` using the `--iter` option.
-This results in the following number of excutions per benchmark.
+This results in the following number of executions per benchmark.

 Benchmark | Executions | Reason
 :---------|:--------------------:|:---------
-`setup` | 1 | Single benchmark due to `once` annoation
+`setup` | 1 | Single benchmark due to `once` annotation
 `inserts` | 750 | Looping benchmark with scale factor of 75%
 `selects` | 1'000 | Looping benchmark with scale factor of 100%

-Further examples can be found in the [script folder](./scripts/) of this project.
+Further, examples can be found in the [script folder](./scripts/) of this project.

-### Result Visualisation
+### Result Visualization

-Each interation of a benchmark is timed in order to measure its performance.
+Each integration of a benchmark is timed in order to measure its performance.
 As seen before, the individual results can be saved as CSV files and merged into one single file.
 The following excerpt exemplifies what such a merged result file could look like.